Ibero-American Exposition of 1929

+Background

 The exposition was smaller in scale than the International Exposition held in Barcelona during that same year, but it was not lacking in style.
 The city of Seville had prepared for the Exposition over the course of 19 years.
-The exhibition buildings were constructed in María Luisa Park along the Guadalquivir River.
+The exhibition's buildings were constructed in María Luisa Park along the Guadalquivir River.
 A majority of the buildings were built to remain permanent after the closing of the exposition.

-Many of the foreign buildings, including the United States exhibition building, were to be used as consulates after the closing of the exhibits.
+Many of the buildings built to represent the foreign countries participating in the event, including that of the United States, were to be used as consulates after the closing of the exhibits.
 By the opening of the exposition all of the buildings were complete, although many were no longer new.
 Not long before the opening of the Exposition, the Spanish government also began a modernization of the city in order to prepare for the expected crowds by erecting new hotels and widening the medieval streets to allow for the movement of automobiles.